redox-os/book/src/developer-faq.md

 It is an important goal for Redox to minimize the amount of `unsafe` declared Rust code.
 If you want to use unsafe Rust code on Redox anywhere other than interfacing with system calls, ask for Jeremy Soller's approval before.

-Unsafe Rust still has most of the compiler verification and allow some safe Rust syntax usage, thus still more safe than C and C++.
+Unsafe Rust still has most of the compiler verification and allows some safe Rust syntax usage, thus it is still more safe than C and C++.

 Read the following pages to learn more about Unsafe Rust: